How to Change System Language (Locale) in Ubuntu and Debian?

 sudo update-locale LANG=de_DE.UTF-8

-3. Reboot the host or open a new terminal window
+3. Reboot the host or open a new terminal prompt.

-With the following command you can generate, set, or remove locales on Linux:
+You can use the dpkg-reconfigure command for easier locale management on Debian and Ubuntu.
+The following command allows you to create, set, or remove locales on Linux:

 $ sudo dpkg-reconfigure locales

-The utility provides a simple pseudo-graphical interface.
+This tool provides a simple pseudo-graphic for configuring localization settings.
 Select the locales to install.

 dpkg-reconfigure locales